cmancrypto/cosmos-snapshot-tools/README.md

 # Cosmos Snapshot Tools

+A collection of tools for gathering and processing data from Cosmos blockchains.

 ## Staking Query Tool

-This tool queries the staking module for various Cosmos chains to gather delegator data for airdrop allocation calculations.
+This tool queries the staking module for various Cosmos chains to gather delegator data.
 It:

 1. Fetches chain configuration from chains.cosmos.directory
 2. Queries validators from rest.cosmos.directory
 3. Collects delegator data for each validator
 4. Aggregates delegations by address
 5. Processes multiple chains in parallel
+6. Outputs comprehensive staker data in JSON format

 ### Features